-sedimentation ponds when design capacity has been reduced by 50% d Statement saving that litter construction debris and construction chemicals exposed to storm water shall be prevented from becoming a pollutant source for storm water discharges (e.g., screening outfalls, picked up daily). e.
-Offsite material storage areas (also including overburden and stockpiles of dirt. borrow areas, etc.) where storm water discharges are authodzed by this permit are considered a part of the project and shall be addressed in the plan 2.
+I sedimentation ponds when design capacity has been reduced by 50%. d.
+Statement saying that litter, construction debris, and construction chemicals exposed to storm water shall be prevented from becoming a pollutant source for storm water discharges (e.g., screening outfalls, picked up daily). e.
+Offsite material storage areas (also including overburden and stockpiles of dirt, borrow areas, etc.) where storm water discharges are authodzed by this permit are considered a part of the project and shall be addressed in the plan 2.
 Stabilization Practices a.
 Description of interim and permanent stabilization practices b.
 Site-specific scheduling of the implementation of the practices c.
-Site plans should ensure that existing vegetation is preserved where attainable and that disturbed portions of the site are stabilized d A record of the dates when major grading activities occur when construction activities temporarily or permanently cease on a portion of the site, and when stabilization measures are initiated shall be maintained and included in the plan 3.
+Site plans should ensure that existing vegetation is preserved where attainable and that disturbed portions of the site are stabilized d.
+A record of the dates when major grading activities occur, when construction activities temporarily or permanently cease on a portion of the site, and when stabilization measures are initiated shall be maintained and included in the plan 3.
 Structural Practices a.
 The plan shall include a description of structural practices to divert flows from exposed soils, store flows or otherwise limit runoff and the discharge of pollutants from exposed areas of the site to the degree attainable b. area with 3 or more acres at one time, a temporary (or permanent) sediment basin providing 3,618 cubic feet of storage per acre drained, or equivalent control measures, shall be provided where attainable until final stabilization of the site c.
 For drainage locations serving less than 3 acres, smaller sediment basins or sediment traps should be used.
-At a minimum, silt fences, vegetative buffer strips or equivalent sediment controls are required for all downslope boundaries (and for those side slope boundaries deemed appropriate as dictated by individual site conditions) of the construction area unless a sediment basin providing storage for 3,618 cubic feet of storage per acre drained is provided STORM WATER MANAGEMENT YES NO N/A 1.
-A description of measures that will be installed during the construction process to control pollutants in storm water discharges that will occur after construction operations have been completed OTHER CONTROLS YES NO N/A 1.
-Statement saying that no solid materials, including building materials, garbage, and debris shall be discharged to surface waters of the State, except as authorized by a CWA Section 404 permit 2.
+At a minimum, silt fences, vegetative buffer strips or equivalent sediment controls are required for all downslope boundaries (and for those side slope boundaries deemed appropriate as dictated by individual site conditions) of the construction area unless a sediment basin providing storage for 3,618 cubic feet of storage per acre drained is provided STORM WATER MANAGEMENT YES NO N/A STORIO WATER MARAGEMENT 1.
+A description of measures that will be installed during the construction process to ILS 10 control pollutants in storm water discharges that will occur after construction operations have been completed OTHER CONTROLS YES NO N/A 1.
+Statement saying that no solid materials, including building materials, garbage, 165 NU IN/A and debris shall be discharged to surface waters of the State, except as authorized by a CWA Section 404 permit 2.
 Sediment removed from the roads each day 3.
-The plan shall ensure and demonstrate compliance with applicable State or local waste disposal, sanitary sewer or septic system regulations 4, Description of construction and waste materials expected to be stored onsite with updates as appropriate 5.
-Description of controls to reduce pollutants from these materials including storage practices to minimize exposure of the materials to storm water, and spill prevention and response 6 Description of pollutant sources from greas other than the permitted construction
+The plan shall ensure and demonstrate compliance with applicable State or local waste disposal, sanitary sewer or septic system regulations4, Description of construction and waste materials expected to be stored onsite with updates as appropriate 5 Description of controls to reduce pollutents from these meterials including storage 5.
+Description of controls to reduce pollutants from these materials including storage practices to minimize exposure of the materials to storm water, and spill prevention and response 6.
+Description of pollutant sources from areas other than the permitted construction